26 Encouraging Bible Verses About Hope in Hard Times

 Hope

-The connection between Hope and Faith
+The Connection Between Hope and Faith

-We might think that faith and hope are the same, but they are not.
-Still, it does not mean that they are not related.
-There is a direct connection or relationship between faith and hope.
 Faith is believing in something, and hope is waiting with assurance and positivity that what we believe in will happen.

-In simple terms, we can say that faith is the foundation of hope, and hope is the nourishment and at the same time, the by-product of faith.
-We can hope in the Lord because we have faith in Him.
-On the other hand, our faith is fueled by the hope we have in God and God’s word.
+In simple terms, we can say that faith is the foundation of hope, and hope is the nourishment and, simultaneously, the by-product of faith.

 How to Preserve Our Hope During Hard Times?